-Our Cognitive Behavioural Psychotherapists are fully qualified to a Master’s or doctoral level and have achieved the rigorous accreditation standards laid down by the British Association of Behavioural and Cognitive Psychotherapy (BABCP).
-We also have specialist training in Acceptance and Commitment Therapy (ACT) which has been found to be highly effective in the treatment of Body Dysmorphic Disorder.
+Our Cognitive Behavioural Therapists are fully qualified to a masters or doctoral level and have achieved the rigorous accreditation standards laid down by the British Association of Behavioural and Cognitive Psychotherapy (BABCP).
+We also specialise in Acceptance and Commitment Therapy (ACT) which is highly effective in the treatment of Body Dysmorphic Disorder.

 Whilst there are some general counsellors and therapists offering BDD treatment, it is important to always check therapist credentials and experience.
 We realise that it’s often confusing to understand the different qualification and accreditation standards, however Registration with the similarly sounding BACP is not the same as accreditation with the BABCP when it comes to providing specialised Cognitive Behavioural Therapy for Body Dysmorphic Disorder.